k4yk4yk4y/bms/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Ensure your changes are covered by tests
 5. Submit a pull request

 ## License